-Command Line Option Function -configcps The -configcps option is used to configure CP server on a running system or cluster. -configure Configures the product after installation. -fencing Configures I/O fencing in a running cluster. -fips The -fips option is used to enable or disable security with fips mode on a running VCS cluster.
-It could only be used together with -security or -securityonenode option. -hostfile full_path_to_file Specifies the location of a file that contains a list of hostnames on which to install. -disable_dmp_native_support Disables Dynamic Multi-pathing support for the native LVM volume groups and ZFS pools during upgrade.
-Retaining Dynamic Multi-pathing support for the native LVM volume groups and ZFS pools during upgrade increases RPM upgrade time depending on the number of LUNs and native LVM volume groups and ZFS pools configured on the system. -online_upgrade Used to perform online upgrade.
-Using this option, the installer upgrades the whole cluster and also supports customer's application zero down time during the upgrade procedure.
-Now this option only supports VCS and ApplicationHA. -patch_path Defines the path of a patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed . -patch2_path Defines the path of a second patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed. -patch3_path Defines the path of a third patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed.
+Command Line Option Function -disable_dmp_native_support Disables Dynamic Multi-pathing support for the native LVM volume groups and ZFS pools during upgrade.
+Retaining Dynamic Multi-pathing suppor for the native LVM volume groups and ZFS pools during upgrade increases RPM upgrade time depending on the number of LUNs and native LVM volume groups and ZFS pools configured on the system. -hostfile full_path_to_file Specifies the location of a file that contains a list of hostnames on which to install. -install Used to install products on system -online_upgrade Used to perform online upgrade.
+Using this option the installer upgrades the whole cluster and also supports customer's application zero down time during the upgrade procedure.
+Now this option is supported only in VCS. -patch_path Defines the path of a patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed. -patch2_path Defines the path of a second patch level release to be integrated with a base or a maintenance leve release in order for multiple releases to be simultaneously installed. -patch3_path Defines the path of a third patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed. -patch4_path Defines the path of a fourth patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed. -patch5_path Defines the path of a fifth patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed.

-Command Line Option Function -patch4_path Defines the path of a fourth patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed. -patch5_path Defines the path of a fifth patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed. -keyfile ssh_key_file Specifies a key file for secure shell (SSH) installs.
-This option passes -I ssh_key_file to every SSH invocation. -kickstart dir_path Produces a kickstart configuration file for installing with Linux RHEL Kickstart.
-The file contains the list of Symantec RPMs in the correct order for installing, in a format that can be used for Kickstart installations.
-The dir_path indicates the path to the directory in which to create the file. -license Registers or updates product licenses on the specified systems. -logpath log_path Specifies a directory other than /opt/VRTS/install/logs as the location where installer log files, summary files, and response files are saved. -noipc Disables the installer from making outbound networking calls to Symantec Operations Readiness Tool (SORT) in order to automatically obtain patch and release information updates. -nolic Allows installation of product RPMs without entering a license key.
-Licensed features cannot be configured, started, or used when this option is specified. -pkginfo Displays a list of RPMs and the order of installation in a human-readable format.
-This option only applies to the individual product installation scripts.
-For example, use the -pkginfo option with the installer script to display VCS RPMs.
+Command Line Option Function -keyfile ssh_key_file Specifies a key file for secure shell (SSH) installs This option passes -I ssh_key_file to every SSH invocation. -kickstart dir_path Produces a kickstart configuration file for installing with Linux RHEL Kickstart.
+The file contains the list of required RPMs in the correct order for installing, in a format that can be used for Kickstar installations.
+The dir_path indicates the path to the directory in which to create the file. -license Registers or updates product licenses on the specified systems. -logpath log_path Specifies a directory other than /opt/VRTS/install/logs as the location where installer log files, summary files, and response files are saved. -noipc Disables the installer from making outbound networking calls to Veritas Services and Operations Readiness Tool (SORT) in order to automatically obtain patch and release information updates. -nolic Allows installation of product RPMs without entering a license key.
+Licensed features cannot be configured, started, or used when this option is specified. -pkgtable Displays product's RPMs in correct installation order by group. -postcheck Checks for different HA and file system-related processes, the availability of different ports, and the availability of cluster-related service groups. -precheck Performs a preinstallation check to determine if systems meet all installation requirements.
+Veritas recommends doing a precheck before installing a product. -prod Specifies the product for operations. -component Specifies the component for operations.